 7.15.3 Mechanism of failure

-In a recent incident an attacker targeted a member of a popular social networking sites support team and was able to successfully guess the member's password using a brute force attack by guessing a large number of common words.
+In a recent incident, an attacker targeted a member of a popular social networking sites support team and was able to successfully guess the member's password using a brute force attack by guessing a large number of common words.
 Once the attacker gained access as the member of the support staff, he used the administrator panel to gain access to a number of accounts that belonged to celebrities and politicians.
 Ultimately, fake messages were sent that appeared to come from the compromised accounts.

 7.15.4 Avoiding the vulnerability or mitigating its effects